prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1alpha1.MattermostConfig">MattermostConfig</a>)
 </p>
 <div>
-<p>MattermostPropsConfig configures notifications via RocketChat.
-It requires Alertmanager &gt;= 0.30.0.</p>
+<p>MattermostPropsConfig configures extra information to be sent to Mattermost.</p>
 </div>
 <table>
 <thead>